Madihe Pannaseeha Thero

-Most Venerable Madihe Pannaseeha Mahathera (Pali: Paññāsīha) (June 21, 1913 – September 9, 2003) was an eminent Sri Lankan Buddhist monk, who was the Mahanayaka of Amarapura sect from July 13, 1969 until his death on September 9, 2003.
+Most Venerable Madihe Pannaseeha Mahathera (Pali: Paññāsīha) (June 21, 1913 – September 9, 2003) was an eminent Sri Lankan Buddhist monk, who was the Mahanayaka of Amarapura sect from July 13, 1969, until his death on September 9, 2003.

 Early life

-Madihe Pannaseeha Nayaka Thero was born on June 21, 1913 in the village called Madihe in Matara district, as the youngest in a family of five.
+Madihe Pannaseeha Nayaka Thera was born on June 21, 1913, in Madihe village in Matara district, as the youngest in a family of five.
 His lay name was Benson Wilmot.

-Benson Wilmot had his education in the English medium at St.Thomas' College, Matara and later at Mahinda College, Galle.
-At the age of 13 years he entered the Buddhist Order.
+Benson Wilmot had his education in the English medium at St. Thomas' College, Matara and later at Mahinda College, Galle.
+At the age of 13 he entered the Buddhist Order.
 His ordination was held at Devagiri Vihara, Kabmurugamuwa, on June 24, 1926.
 He was named 'Madihe Pannasheeha' at the ordination.